 Drip irrigation, as shown in Figure 1, may become the only method of watering plants, shrubs and trees in the very near future.
-The climate is changing, and whether or not you believe in global warming as the cause it makes little difference to the fact that drought is apparent in places that have over the past experienced heavy rainfall - Australia and Florida are 2 primary examples.
+The climate is changing, and whether or not you believe in global warming as the cause it makes little difference to the fact that drought is apparent in places that have over the past experienced heavy rainfall - Australia and California are 2 primary examples.

 Figure 1 - Drip irrigation for tomato plants

 With the increase in populations, our demand for clean potable water has grown and will continue to grow at staggering rates.
 There is just not enough fresh water to sustain us if we continue to abuse this key natural resource.

 We must reduce the amount of water that we consume.
 Current methods of watering gardens, lawns, shrubs and trees usually wastes more water than is actually utilized.
 We water our driveways, fences and walkways.
 We over water, to the point where we leave puddles of water, which become perfect habitats for mosquitoes laden with West Nile Virus and we pay for it with hard dollars.

 Drip irrigation, is economic and environmentally sound.
 It is a proven system for growing healthy plants.